Local form factor subtraction for three-loop QCD corrections to electroweak production in quark-antiquark annihilation

 To obtain the right-hand side of eq.~\eqref{eq:M2_3V_shift_diag1}, we have used, in addition to the by now familiar Ward identities for quark and gluon lines, the quartic-gluon identity shown graphically in figure~\ref{fig:4g_ward}, which for the example above yields,

 As usual, we follow the momentum flow convention of section~\ref{sec:routing}.
-The first and third integrands on the right hand side are proportional to the colour factor $C_A^2C_F/4$ in the sum over attachments in eq.~\eqref{eq:M2_3V_shift_diag1}.
+The first and third integrands on the right-hand side are proportional to the colour factor $C_A^2C_F/4$ in the sum over attachments in eq.~\eqref{eq:M2_3V_shift_diag1}.
 The second diagram has vanishing colour factor, which can be proven using,

 and repeated application of the well known Fierz identity,

 Using the information above, we can construct a shift counterterm for this class of diagrams as follows,